Finding Full Text Articles

-It is very important to us that you find the full text of articles that you are looking for, for free (as a UAS student you should never have to pay for an academic information source).
+As a UAS student you should never have to pay for articles.
 We license databases from many different vendors and their access to full articles is varied, so we rely on a few tools to get you to the articles you need.
 About these tools:

-LinkSource is an OpenURL link resolver - it guides you to full text copies of mainly journal articles.
-You should only come across the LinkSource icon when you are searching within Egan Library databases.
-All you really need to know is that when you come across the LinkSource logo click the link "Check LinkSource for full text" (or a similarly worded link).
-This link will guide you to the full article when we have licensed access to it.
-When we do not have ready access to the full text article you need, LinkSource will bring you to an option to order the article through Interlibrary Loan (ILLiad).
-More on ILLiad further down the screen.
+Full Text Finder guides you to full text copies of mainly journal articles.
+You will come across Full Text Finder when you are searching within Egan Library databases and Google Scholar.
+Clicking this link will take you to the full article when we have licensed access to it.
+When we do not have ready access to the article, Full Text Finder will allow you to order the article through Interlibrary Loan (ILL).
+More on ILL further down the screen.

 Journal Search is Egan Library's A-to-Z listing of all the journals we have full text access to, both the print volumes in our library as well as an extensive (and continually growing) list of electronic journals available through our databases.
 Journal Search provides you with links to full text of all the journals owned or licensed by the Egan Library.
 In addition, we link to free online journals when relevant to UAS curriculum.